Kaoticz/Kotz.Utilities/Kotz.Extensions/README.md

     - TryGetValue: safely get an element from the collection, or `default(T)` if it fails.
 - **List Extensions**
     - AsSpan: Gets the current list as a `Span<T>` object.
+    - AsReadOnlySpan: Gets the current list as a `ReadOnlySpan<T>` object.
 - **Object Extensions**
     - EqualsAny: Checks whether the current object equals any of the specified objects.
 - **ReadOnlySpan Extensions**